dialoa/pandokoma/examples-articles/plain.md

 author: Jane Doe
 date: Feb 22th, 2020
 abstract: This example checks that `pandokoma` works on a
-    document that doesn't specify any LaTeX option.
-The default class is `scrartcl` with KOMA's sans-serif headings.
+    document that doesn't specify any LaTeX options except the `scrartcl` document class.
 bibliography: references.bib
 ---